 If you would like to become involved in the fieldwork activities then you should contact Peter Murphy (Coastal Monitoring) via , and/or Trevor Davies (surveying and excavation) via .
 They will add you to their list of volunteers and get in contact as opportunities arise.

-- Only holds information for membership management purposes.
+- CDAS only holds and uses information for essential membership management purposes.

-- Will not share information unless the member has given permission for a stated purpose.
+- CDAS will not share information unless the member has given permission for a stated purpose.

-- Will only keep information to fulfill administrative and legal requirements.
+- CDAS will only keep information to fulfil administrative and legal requirements.

-- When emailing and if contact is being made to a large section of the membership then blind addresses will be used.
+- If contact is being made with a large section of the membership by e-mail, blind addresses will be used.
 If a member has signed up for a specific activity with a small sub-group then it may be appropriate to include the email addresses of all those in that group.
-If any member feels that their email address is particularly sensitive then please contact a committee member.
+If any member feels that their email address is particularly sensitive, then please contact a committee member.